guruthree/mac-se-video-converter/README.md

 * A VESA compatible VGA signal.
 * Monochrome composite video.

 This is an active adapter that digitally reads the Mac's 512x342@60.15 and converts it.
 The VGA signal is to 1024x768@70.2 which should work with any VESA compatible VGA monitor.
+There is also an alternative slightly out of VGA 640x480@57.5 option as well.
 Composite video output is PAL 288p@50/576i@50 format.
 (Composite video should work with NTSC 480i@60 with some currently unwritten code tweaks.)

 My use case for this is using an old Mac SE motherboard I have saved from back in the day.
 I imagine it could also be useful for if your CRT has died and can't source another, or for direct video capture.